androidseb25/iGotify-Notification-Assistent/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for iGotify
-title: "[FEATURE REQUEST]"
+title: "[FEATURE] "
-labels: Feature Request
+labels: "Feature Request"
+assignees:
-assignees: androidseb25
+  - androidseb25
 ---

+## 🚩 Problem Description
-**Is your feature request related to a problem?
-Please describe. ** A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Is your feature request related to a problem?
-Language of description allowed: English/German

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+Please describe the problem clearly and concisely.

+> Language: English or German

+Example:
+"I'm often frustrated when …"

+---

+## 💡 Proposed Solution
+Describe the solution or feature you would like to see implemented.

+---

+## 🔄 Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you have considered.

-**Additional context**
+---

+## 📸 Mockups / Screenshots (optional)
+Add mockups, screenshots, or diagrams if they help explain your idea.

+---

+## 🎯 Use Case
+Describe how this feature would be used and who would benefit from it.

+---

+## ✔️ Checklist
+Please confirm the following before submitting:

+- [ ] I searched existing issues and feature requests
+- [ ] This feature request is not a duplicate
+- [ ] This request describes a single, clear feature

+---

+## ℹ️ Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context or information about the feature request here.